hjstoff/nodesetexpr-expand/README.md

 Nodeset expressions, and tools that produce them, already exist for quite some time.
 Though not the only use case, by far the _most important_ use case, from my perspective, for any tooling delivered by this project, is the handling of nodeset expressions that are produced by the utilties of the Slurm workload manager system [^SLURM].

-Design considerations in this project are guided or restricted by the requirement that the nodeset expressions produced by Slurm tools must be recognized as valid language in terms of the language(s) and tooling described here, on the prerequisite that the Slurm instance has all of its nodenames configured in a way that is compliant with the requirements for hostnames of the Domain Name System (DNS) [^DNS], or the first label [^DNSLABEL] of such names.
+Design considerations in this project are guided or restricted by the requirement that the nodeset expressions produced by Slurm tools must be recognized as valid language in terms of the language(s) and tooling described here, **_on the prerequisite that the Slurm instance has all of its nodenames configured in a way that is compliant with the requirements for hostnames of the Domain Name System (DNS) [^DNS], or the first label [^DNSLABEL] of such names_**.

 Apart from being recognized as valid, the language(s) and tooling of this project must also _attribute the same meaning to the nodeset expressions output by Slurm tools_ - that